1995 French presidential election

 Presidential elections were held in France on 23 April, with a second round on 7 May.
+Following his tenure as Mayor of Paris, Jacques Chirac launched his third campaign for the presidency of the French Republic.
+Campaigning heavily on the theme of healing the country's "social rift" (fracture sociale), Chirac faced a highly competitive field in the first round of voting, finishing slightly behind the Socialist Party candidate Lionel Jospin.

+In the second-round runoff held, Jacques Chirac won the majority of the popular vote, defeating Jospin to claim the presidency.
+International media outlets heavily documented the shift in French political leadership.
+According to contemporary English news reports, Jacques Chirac, the conservative mayor of Paris, finally won France's presidency in his third attempt, defeating Lionel Jospin.

+The outcome brought an end to 14 consecutive years of Socialist presidency under François Mitterrand, successfully shifting executive control of the state back to the center-right Gaullist coalition.
+Chirac was officially inaugurated as the fifth president of the French Fifth Republic on 17 May.

 Background

 The Socialist incumbent president François Mitterrand, who had been in office since 1981, did not stand for a third term.
 He was 78, had terminal cancer, and his party had lost the 1993 French legislative election in a landslide defeat.
 Since then, he had been "cohabiting" with a right-wing cabinet led by Prime Minister Édouard Balladur, a member of the neo-Gaullist RPR party.
 Balladur had promised the RPR leader, Jacques Chirac, that he would not run for the presidency, but as polls showed him doing well and he had the support of many right-wing politicians, he decided to run.
 The competition within the right between Balladur and Chirac was a major feature of the campaign.

 Meanwhile, the left was weakened by scandals and disappointments regarding Mitterrand's presidency along with the unemployment rate hovering around 10%.
 In June 1994, former Prime Minister Michel Rocard was dismissed as leader of the Socialist Party (PS) after the party's poor showing in the European Parliament elections.
 Then, Jacques Delors decided not to stand as a candidate because he disagreed with the re-alignment on the left orchestrated by new party leader Henri Emmanuelli.
 This left the field wide open for numerous potential candidacies: among those who are known to have considered a run, or were strongly urged by others, are Jack Lang, Pierre Joxe, Laurent Fabius, Ségolène Royal and Robert Badinter.
 Former party leader and education minister Lionel Jospin was chosen by PS members as the party's candidate in a primary election pitting him against Emmanuelli.
 He promised to restore the credibility and moral reputation of his party, but his chances of winning were seen as being thin.
 The economy was also still struggling with a depression which began in mid-1990, and the government's policies were widely blamed for both the recession and its slow recovery.